 Unit Testing Advantage

-As unit testing is carried at a very beginning level so the issue can be found at an early stage.
-So that defects can fix early before impacting any other piece of code.
+Unit testing is carried out very early, so the issue can be found early.
+So that defects can be fixed early before impacting any other piece of code.

-Because unit testing helps to reduce the cost of bug fixes as compared to you finding a bug in system testing or integration testing.
-You are also debugging easy because when a test fails only, you need to debug the latest changes.
+Unit testing helps reduce the cost of bug fixes compared to finding a bug in system testing or integration testing.
+You are also debugging easily because when a test fails, you only need to debug the latest changes.

-By unit testing, the quality of the code is improved because it identifies the defect before the code goes for integration testing.
+Unit testing improves the quality of the code because it identifies the defect before the code goes for integration testing.

-Test automation is one of the best practices that can increase your application’s stability, reduce costs, and ensure good overall performance.
+Test automation is one of the best practices to increase your application’s stability, reduce costs, and ensure good overall performance.
 Automated testing minimizes errors so that defective products do not reach customers.
-By eliminating these defects early in the process, automated testing helps prevent expensive recalls and costly fixes.
+Automated testing helps prevent expensive recalls and costly fixes by eliminating these defects early in the process.
 It also ensures consistent reliability for all users by allowing independent defects to be found as soon as they occur.

 Advantages of Unit Testing: